Retargeting campaigns are one of the most effective ways to harness the website traffic you already get to your real estate website.

 On a side note, if you don’t have or can’t define “neighborhood” as a parameter in the feed, you can insert the city of the property instead.

-You also need to prepare your Facebook Pixel.
-That can also be done by most of the Fiverr Gigs above.
+You also need to prepare your Facebook Pixel, which can be done by most of the Fiverr Gigs above.

 The important events you need to know about are already included in the table above.

-Should you want to do it yourself, you can check out this support page of Facebook.
+Should you want to do it yourself, you can check out this support page on Facebook.

-How to Create a Dynamic Ads for Real Estate Campaign
+How to Create Dynamic Ads for Real Estate Campaigns

-Now that we have the preparation in place, we can move on to actually creating a Dynamic Ads for real estate campaign.
+Now that we have the preparation in place, we can move on to actually creating Dynamic Ads for real estate campaigns.

 The only difference is that you create an ad template that automatically uses images and details from your prepared catalog or, in other words, from your product feed.